 Through this post, I would like to bring to your attention some of the most common troubleshooting errors found within a WordPress theme, and how they can be resolved.

-If you don’t like to read you can watch this following video.
-I have explain everything live in this video.
+If you don't like to read you can watch the following video.
+I have explained everything live in this video.